Pink Skies: Release and promotion

+Composition

 Casey Young of Whiskey Riff wrote that the song "touches on the feelings of grief and loss that comes with missing a person you love, and many on social media have quickly taken to the song and expressed that Zach was able to perfectly capture what they might not have been able to put into words themselves."
 According to Bryan, the song was not inspired by any individual moment in his life, but rather in his interest in family dynamics.
 Lyrically, it is about a family gathering to hold a funeral for one of their members.